Two-Year MBA Program Curriculum

 As you would expect in a leading institution, the curriculum is constantly evolving to anticipate the future needs of graduates.
 The following charts are for reference purposes only and are subject to change each semester.

-Pre-Core is designed to integrate you into the School community and introduce you to key learning themes that will provide a foundation for your entire MBA experience.
+Pre-Term is designed to integrate you into the School community and introduce you to key learning themes that will provide a foundation for your entire MBA experience.
 Key topics include ethics and corporate social responsibility, global understanding, team skills, analytical thinking, and risk management.
 You’ll also build professional skills and knowledge through early engagement with the School’s Feld Career Center.

 Core Module 1